-- Came Back Wrong: Optimus Prime in the 3rd season episode "Dark Awakening".
-Type II, since his chassis was recovered by the Quintessons and reprogrammed into a Manchurian Agent.
+- Came Back Wrong: Optimus Prime in the 3rd season episode "Dark Awakening", as his chassis was recovered by the Quintessons and reprogrammed into a Manchurian Agent.

 - Cassandra Truth: Starscream falls victim to this numerous times.
 He'll warn Megatron that his latest Evil Plan is doomed to fail, and even though he ends up being right most of the time, Megatron continues to ignore him.

-- Chuck Cunningham Syndrome: Many of the original Transformers who weren't killed off in the movie (or said/implied to have died before or immediately after) ended up being eligible for this trope.
+- Many of the original Transformers who weren't killed off in the movie (or said/implied to have died before or immediately after) ended up being eligible for this trope.

 - Spike's father, Sparkplug, is never seen again, or even mentioned after the last episode of Season 2.
 Ditto for Chip Chase.